DOI-USGS/vizlab-home/README.md

     * [ ] Update keywords in `'index.html'`
 5. Update text in `'src/assets/text/text.js'`.
 The `sections` nested object is set up with the attributes needed to to populate section titles adding using the `'src/components/VizSection.vue'` template, but could also be used without that template.
 Text for each component that will be added to `'src/views/VisualizationView.vue'` should be added as a named object to the `components` nested object.
 It will be passed dynamically to each component (see current setup where text is passed to each of the three example components).
 Delete unused placeholder text.
 6. Update README.md for project.
 Be sure that it is presentable to the public - minimally include project overview and build instructions.
-7. Consult the [Vizlab website release checklist](https://doimspp.sharepoint.com/:w:/r/sites/IIDDStaff/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B3c0899c4-cc87-4c82-a7e2-3f8e78439083%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1714053079214&web=1) for more development guidelines related to compliance, performance testing, analytics, and public release.
+7. Consult the [Vizlab website release checklist](https://doimspp.sharepoint.com/:w:/r/sites/IIDDStaff/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B3c0899c4-cc87-4c82-a7e2-3f8e78439083%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1714053079214&web=1) for more development guidelines related to compliance, performance testing, analytics, and public release, including releasing the repository as an official software release.
 Key steps that relate to template content include:
     * [ ] To work with the template set up in `'index.html'`, the meta card image for the site must be saved as a `.webp` image to the _prod_ `S3` bucket in the following location: `visualizations/images/%VITE_APP_TITLE%_metacard.webp`, e.g., `visualizations/images/vue3-template_metacard.webp`.
     * [ ] Once known, be sure to add the release date to `'index.html'` - the `datePublished` attribute in the metadata.
-    * [ ] Before migration to DGEC, update `'code.json'` to have `"status": "Production"` and to specify the `"version"` (e.g.,`1.0.0`) and `"metadataLastUpdated"` date.
-    * [ ] After migration to DGEC, update the `version` attribute in `'package.json'` to match the release version on _GitHub_.
-Re-run `npm install`, which will regenerate `'package-lock.json'`.
-Push the changed `'package.json'` and `'package-lock.json'` to the repo on _GitLab_ and open a MR. The changes will be mirrored to the repo on GitHub.
+    * [ ] The official software release process will require changes to `'disclaimer.md'`, `'code.json'`, and `'package.json'`.
+Refer to the [Vizlab website release checklist](https://doimspp.sharepoint.com/:w:/r/sites/IIDDStaff/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B3c0899c4-cc87-4c82-a7e2-3f8e78439083%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1714053079214&web=1) for detailed instructions.

 ## Notes for development when using this template
 1. Please do not delete or make any modifications to the following components/files: